simonmichael/shelltestrunner/README.md

 else, which can be useful for testing alternate versions of a program.
 Test commands which have been indented by one or more spaces will not be affected by this option.

+`--exclude` can be useful to avoid running certain tests, eg unix-specific tests when on windows and vice-versa.

 The test-framework library provides additional options which you can specify after `--` (note: avoid spaces between flags and values here.)